 Occasionally Microsoft offers sales where you can get pretty cheap Xbox Live subscriptions.
 However, most of the time you’re better off buying a redeemable code online.
 CDKeys offers 12-month subscriptions for £26.29 at the time of writing, down from the recommended price of £39.99.
 There are a few other sites like CDKeys on the web, but it's generally the cheapest of the lot.
 ‘Like’ them on Facebook and they’ll send you a 5%-off code, too.

 Getting money of Xbox Live credit is a bit trickier, but once again CDKeys offers vouchers for a quid or two off.

 Things you can open up include Xbox Music, the Internet Explorer browser, the video player and the Xbox Party chat interface.
 It’s a handy extra that’ll stop you having to open up your laptop should you get stuck in a game.

-To use Snap, you can either say "Xbox, snap" while you’re playing to bring up the Snap menu, or go to the menu by pressing the Home button and then select the Snap tile.
-This brings up the Snap menu, too.
+To use Snap, you can either say "Xbox, snap" while you’re playing to bring up the Snap menu, or go to the Side Panel by pressing the Home button twice and then select the snap menu at the bottom.
+Then you can choose which program you'd like to run side-by-side.